faelys/pashage/README.md

 - The commands `copy` and `move` have new flags to control re-encryption (always, never, ask for each file).

+- The `generate` command has a new command-line argument to specify explicitly the character set.

 - The `init` command has new flags to control re-encryption (never or ask for each file).